 Langoustines are small lobsters found in the colder waters of Scotland, Ireland and Norway.
 They are also known as Dublin Bay Prawns or Norway lobsters.

-One third of the world’s total catch is landed in Scotland although langoustine are caught all around the UK coast.
+One-third of the world’s total catch is landed in Scotland although langoustine is caught all around the UK coast.

 John Torode’s homemade scampi are fabulous whether you use langoustine tails or substitute monkfish.
 Also try his homemade fish fingers, great with tartare sauce.

 For best results, instead of an oil-filled pan, I use a countertop deep fryer like this one from (affiliate link)Amazon.